gbiz123/async-rotating-proxy/README.md

 Run an API on your local machine that reroutes traffic through rotating proxies.

 - Useful with pyppeteer and selenium
-- Built on FastAPI and aiohttp for
+- Built on FastAPI and aiohttp
 - Switch proxies on every request

 ## Installation